swertschak/wikijournals/README.md

 * Open Terminal
 * Change to the wikijournals code directory (the cloned git repo)
-* execute command tools/Install_Wikijournals.sh as sudo with the follwing 9 parameters in this order
+* Execute command tools/Install_Wikijournals.sh as sudo with the follwing 9 parameters in this order
   * html directory
   * wikijournals directory
   * dbuser